jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-multi-site.md

 (SOR), or persistent, data management technology given the Spring Data
 <em>Repository</em> interface is a common abstraction for persistent
-storage (e.g. JDBC, JPA or R2DBC for an RDBMS, MongoDB for Document store, Neo4j for a Graph store, VMware GemFire for a Key/Value store, and so on).
+storage (e.g. JDBC, JPA or R2DBC for an RDBMS, MongoDB for Document store, Neo4j for a Graph store, [vmware-gemfire-name] for a Key/Value store, and so on).
 Some data management technologies can be used as both a
 <em>System or Record</em> (i.e. persistent data store) as well as a
-<em>Cache</em>, e.g. VMware GemFire.
+<em>Cache</em>, e.g. [vmware-gemfire-name].
 </p>

+See the [spring-boot-gemfire-name]
-See the Spring Boot for VMware GemFire (SBDG) chapter on <a href="../index.html#geode-caching-provider">Caching</a>
+chapter on <a href="../index.html#geode-caching-provider">Caching</a>
-for more information on how VMware GemFire can be used to enable different caching patterns in your Spring Boot applications.
+for more information on how [vmware-gemfire-name] can be used to enable different caching patterns in your Spring Boot applications.

 ### WAN Topology

 Not all *caching providers* are equal.
-As noted above, VMware GemFire can be used as a *System of Record* (SOR; i.e. persistent data store) as well as a *Cache*.
-Not only that, but VMware GemFire can be configured to run in different topologies: client/server, peer-to-peer (P2P) and WAN, or a multi-site configuration.
+As noted above, [vmware-gemfire-name] can be used as a *System of Record* (SOR; i.e. persistent data store) as well as a *Cache*.
+Not only that, but [vmware-gemfire-name] can be configured to run in different topologies: client/server, peer-to-peer (P2P) and WAN, or a multi-site configuration.